Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

+We conclude our analysis with a series of observations on which words contribute to flux between a number of example decade pairs and across the frequency thresholds $10^{-3}$, $10^{-4}$, $10^{-5}$, and $10^{-6}$.
+For thresholds of $10^{-5}$ and below, we omit signals corresponding to references to specific years, as such references would otherwise overwhelm the charts for these thresholds.
+We prepare the reader by noting that these final sections are somewhat detailed in nature.

+But we also add that any study of texts reduced to $1$-grams should in some fashion ``look at the words'' themselves, for the very least as a sanity check on code and more deeply to find the story behind observed summarized dynamics and patterns~\cite{dodds2011e,dodds2015a}.

+The set of 1-grams with relative frequencies above $10^{-3}$ is also fairly stable.
+From Zipf's law for the 2012 English Fiction corpus (Fig~\ref{fig:langevo.zipfslaw}), we know that this threshold is typically exceeded by the 100 most common 1-grams.
+Viewing language as code, these top 100 1-grams are fundamental elements in the construction of meaningful statements and comprise around 55\% of all 1-grams.

+We should expect limited turnover for these core 1-grams, and indeed the flux of 1-grams across the $10^{-3}$ boundary between consecutive decades is entirely captured by Fig.~\ref{fig:langevo.threshold_flux_3}.

+We generate these and all subsequent ``JSD word shift'' figures by: \begin{enumerate} \item Finding all 1-grams that either move above or below a given threshold between two decades; \item Ranking these 1-grams by their contributions to the JSD measured between the same decades; and \item Plotting downward flux 1-grams with their contributions as bars to the left, and upward flux 1-grams with their contributions as bars to the right.
+We leave aside all 1-grams representing years. \end{enumerate}

-The set of 1-grams with relative frequencies above $10^{-3}$ (roughly to the top 100 1-grams) is also fairly stable.
-The flux of 1-grams across this boundary between consecutive decades is entirely captured by Fig.~\ref{threshold_flux_3}.
-Parentheses drop in (relative frequency of) use between the 1840s and 1850s and cross back over the threshold after the American Civil War (between the 1860s and 1870s).
+In taking a close look at Fig.~\ref{fig:langevo.threshold_flux_3}, we see that parentheses drop in relative frequency of use between the 1840s and 1850s and cross back over the threshold after the American Civil War (between the 1860s and 1870s).
 The same is true for before and after World War II (between the 1930s and 1940s and between the 1940s and 1950s, respectively).
 Beyond these, the flux is entirely due to proper words (not punctuation).
 For example, ``made'' fluctuates up and down over this threshold repeatedly over the course of a century.
 Between the 1870s and the 1880s, ``made'', which sees slightly increased use, is the only word to cross the threshold.
 The most crossings is 12, which occurs between the first two decades.
 Also, ``great'' struggled over the first 5 decades and eventually failed to remain great by this measure. ``Mr.'' fluctuated across the threshold between the 1830s and 1910s.
-More recently (since the 1930s), ``They'' has been making its paces up and down across the threshold.
+More recently, from the 1930s on, ``They'' has been making its paces up and down across the threshold.